 |Recommended Selectives 9 hrs (minimum of 3 classes): choose from Genetics, Cell Biology, Statistics, Human Anatomy/Physiology, Analytical Chemistry, Biochemistry, Physics II and lab||9|

-Although the January 2015 PCAT will be accepted, applicants are encouraged to take the July, September or October 2014 PCAT.
+Although the January 2016 PCAT will be accepted, applicants are encouraged to take the July, September or October 2015 PCATdue to rolling admissions.

 The TOEFL exam is strongly suggested for all applicants for whom English is a second language.
 TOEFL scores may not be more than 2 years old.
 A minimum score of 80 on the internet based exam is required for consideration.
 TOEFL scores should be released directly to PharmCAS (code 8246).
 For more information on TOEFL requirements, please see the College website http://pharmcollege.uams.edu/admissions

 Two references must be from college professors who have had the applicant in class.
 A pre-professional committee letter will count as 2 college faculty letters.
-One additional reference of the applicant's choice is also required.
+One additional reference of the applicant's choice is also required excluding personal recommendations.

 Interviews last half a day and include an opportunity to interact with currently enrolled students, learn about the College and its programs, tour the campus, and interview with multiple campus representatives.